MAvRK7/Audio-Summarization-of-Speech/README.md

 # Audio Summarization of Speech Signals in Noisy Real-Time Environment using Deep Learning-based Blind Source Separation

-his work presents an advanced pipeline for audio source separation, transcription, and summarization, aimed at enhancing the clarity and intelligibility of speech in multi-speaker environments.
+This work presents an advanced pipeline for audio source separation, transcription, and summarization, aimed at enhancing the clarity and intelligibility of speech in multi-speaker environments.
 The proposed model combines
 SepFormer, ConvTasNet, and adaptive noise reduction techniques to isolate speech from two speakers, reduce background noise, and amplify the primary